coaching philosophy examples

 • Confidence and credibility: It boosts your belief in your abilities and helps you build trust with your clients.
 When they see confidence in you, they’ll feel confident in their decision to work with you.

-• Differentiation: It makes you stand out from the crowd, helping you attract clients who appreciate the unique way you do things.
+• Differentiation: It makes you stand out from the crowd, helping you attract coaching clients who appreciate the unique way you do things.

 Whether you share your philosophy with the world or keep it close to your chest is totally up to you.
 Either way, getting clear on your guiding principles will help you be more effective and efficient in your coaching practice